The Deadly Sins of Business Transformation

 October 26 | 8:30 | 90 Minutes | DoubleTree by Hilton Hotel, Mt Bachelor Room

-Join four creative problem solvers —Heidi Hackemer, Miwa Matreyek, Mohan Nair, Allison Arieff— from diverse backgrounds and areas of expertise for a coffee and conversation about staying culturally connected, evolving careers, finding personal meaning in work, issues they see that most need our attention, and what gets them up in the morning.
-Moderated by René Mitchell.
+Join four creative problem solvers—Bijan Berahimi, Miwa Matreyek, Mohan Nair, John Bielenberg—from diverse backgrounds and areas of expertise for coffee (grab on your way) and conversation.
+Our guests will talk about staying culturally connected, evolving their careers, finding personal meaning in work, issues in our world that most need attention, and what gets them up in the morning.
+Moderated by Bend Design founder and co-producer René Mitchell.